IOITI/WATA/docs/HOW-TO.md

 * **Domain Name (Optional)**: If you prefer using a domain name instead of an IP address for your server (e.g., for the TradingView webhook URL), you'll need to pay an annual registration fee (typically €10-€20).

-Therefore, the minimum essential annual cost is primarily for the VPS, ranging roughly from €60 upwards, plus any TradingView subscription costs if used, and trading fees incurred via Saxo.
+Therefore, the minimum essential annual cost is primarily for the VPS, ranging roughly from €200 upwards, plus any TradingView subscription costs if used (€130-€260+), and trading fees incurred via Saxo Bank (for non Saxo Bank Turbo warrants instruments).

 ## Step 1: Prepare Your Server